The Adverse Childhood Experiences Score (ACES)

 This study is one of the largest investigations ever conducted (mid 90’s) to assess associations between childhood maltreatment and later-life health and well-being.
 It has since been studied in several states with similar results and they are continuing to follow the original participants.

 Adverse Childhood Experiences (ACE) Study Pyramid

 The ACE Study findings suggest that certain experiences are major risk factors for the leading causes of illness and death as well as poor quality of life in the United States.
 It is critical to understand how some of the worst health and social problems in our nation can arise as a consequence of adverse childhood experiences.
 Realizing these connections is likely to improve efforts towards prevention and recovery.

-2/3 of the people had at least 1.
+Two thirds of the people had at least one adverse experience.
 Several yes answers increases risk as an adult.